HeiseMo/v-rising-discord-bot/README.md

-# Project Title

-V Rising Discord Bot
+# V Rising Discord Bot

-## Description

 A Discord bot that helps with V Rising server management and community management